General COVID-19 Information

-I’m lecturing in the fall.
+I'm lecturing an in-person course.
 Instead of wearing a face covering, are there alternatives to face masks, such as plexiglass barriers or face shields for lecturers in face to face courses?
 I am concerned that a face covering will hinder my ability to communicate effectively.

 The IRT has worked with members of the Faculty Senate on the Personal Protective Equipment (PPE) that will be available for faculty teaching on campus this fall.
 They will receive:

 - One reusable cloth face covering with a plastic window and anti-fog solution

 Seating is arranged to ensure social distancing between not only the students but also the faculty member.
 Although not required, moveable plexiglass barriers to provide an additional layer of protection and a physical barrier are available in these classrooms for any faculty member to use, in addition to wearing a face mask, if they wish.
 For faculty who prefer to use a clear face shield instead of a face mask, the face shield must be combined with a plexiglass barrier.
 A face shield alone, or a plexiglass barrier alone is not sufficient.

 Can faculty or students supply their own face covering, instead of using the reusable cloth face masks provided by the University?

 Yes, faculty and students may use their own face coverings, following guidance from the CDC.